Pure-the-Language/Pure/README.md

 ## Technicalities

-Key concept: Core is scope-less, one should consider all loaded scripts are executed "in-memory" inside one big giant scope, as Pure is intended for short ad-hoc scripting.
-This is especially true with regard to how `Include()` is implemented at the moment - Include functions as a macro and executes the codes from specified path in "current" scope.

 ### URGENT

 Currently Pure has two main issues that stops it from being used for production use (but it's OK right now to use it for one-liners and quick REPL purpose):